ZuseApp/zuse-web/zuse-hub-api.md

     "uuid" : "<Project uuid>",
     "project_json" : "<Project json>",
     "compiled_code" : "<Project compiled code>",
-    "image" : <JSON attachment, still in progress what the final form is>
+    "screenshot" : "<Base64 encoded string>"
   }
 }
 ```
-On success, the endpoint returns a 200 and all project info w/ version and image_url.
+On success, the endpoint returns a 200 and all project info including project version and screenshot\_url.
+If this project was previously deleted by the user, it will have a new uuid so the project\_json that comes back should always replace the existing project json.

 The server pulls the project title, description, and uuid out of the project\_json.
 If any of these keys are not present or if the project\_json or compiled\_code are invalid json the endpoint will return an :unprocessable\_entity status with the following json: